The nonequilibrium evolution near the phase boundary: Introduction

-At the 1st-PTL, the correlation length still diverges, but the static exponents are typically integers~\cite{integer-1,integer-2,ZhangYH} which are in contrast to the fractional values observed at the CP.
-However, the dynamic properties at the 1st-PTL have not been fully explored yet.
 Initially, exponential slowing down was observed~\cite{supercritical-1, supercritical-2} and referred to as {\it supercritical slowing down}, which resulted from deterioration in the simulation algorithm.
 By introducing the multicanonical algorithm, this type of slowing down was improved to follow a power-law.
 Subsequently, slowing down near the boundary of the coexisting region was observed in solutions of the dynamical mean-field theory of Mott-Hubbard transition~\cite{JooPRB} and later in mechanically induced adsorption-stretching transitions~\cite{zhang2017}.
-Non-self-averaging behavior at the 1st-PTL has been observed only in the isotropic-to-nematic transition in liquid crystals~\cite{nonSA-first-1}.
+Non-self-averaging behavior has only been observed in the isotropic-to-nematic transition in liquid crystals~\cite{nonSA-first-1}.

-To verify the dynamic properties in different regions of the phase boundary, it is necessary to study the nonequilibrium evolution near the entire phase boundary.
-The dynamical evolution is commonly described by the Langevin equation and various relaxation models, such as the kinetic Ising model~\cite{kinetic-Ising} or models A, B, C, etc., classified by the renormalization group~\cite{1977}.
-Initially, the dynamical solutions were limited to the crossover region~\cite{Mukherjee}, but later they were extended to include the 1st-PTL region~\cite{langevin-sigma}.
+To fully reveal the dynamic properties near the entire phase boundary, the nonequilibrium evolution is better presented systematically and simultaneously.
+The dynamical evolution is commonly described by the Langevin equations~\cite{HSong} and various relaxation models, such as the kinetic Ising model~\cite{kinetic-Ising} or models A, B, C, etc., classified by the renormalization group~\cite{1977}.
+However, the analytical solutions of dynamic equations turn out to be mathematically difficult.
+Initially, the solutions were limited to the crossover region~\cite{Mukherjee}, later the solutions were extended to include some of the 1st-PTL region~\cite{langevin-sigma}.

-Recently, individual relaxation processes near the CP in the 3D Ising model have been simulated using the single-spin flipping dynamics~\cite{XBLi}.
+Recently, using the single-spin flipping dynamics, individual relaxation processes near the CP of 3D Ising model have been simulated successfully~\cite{XBLi}.
 The relaxation time (RT) is defined as the number of sweeps required for the order parameter to reach its equilibrium value.
-It has been observed that the order parameter approaches its equilibrium value exponentially, which aligns with the behavior predicted by the Langevin equation and a mean-field approximation of relaxation in Ising model~\cite{Glauber-analytical}.
-To characterize the relaxation of a sample, the average of RT is introduced.
-It has been demonstrated that at the critical temperature, the average of RT follows a power-law increase with system size, and the dynamic exponent is consistent with the dynamic universality class of model A~\cite{1977,Roth}.
+The order parameter is demonstrated to approach its equilibrium value exponentially, which aligns with the behavior predicted by the Langevin equation and the Ising model with a mean-field approximation~\cite{Glauber-analytical}.